StevesGitRepo/Wavey/README.md

 I started by removing the text from the original wave design.
 I cropped a portion of the wave and added a third layer the same color as the text, then cropped the image again to reduce the footprint.
-I eventually rotated the image and formed a wave for the final design.
+I eventually rotated/flipped the image and formed the wave for the final design.

 <h2>Create a Ticket</h2>